 Tracking error: The volatility of the fund's excess returns over its benchmark returns.
-It quantifies how closely a manager's return pattern follows that of the benchmark.
+It quantifies how closely a manager's return pattern

 Derivatives risk: Certain derivatives could increase Sub-Fund volatility or expose the Sub-Fund to losses greater than the cost of the derivative.